How Many Types of Moths Are There?

 The rosy maple moth (Dryocampa rubicunda) is known as the unicorn moth because of its long horn-like antennae.

-This species can be found throughout most of North America, with sightings as far north as Alaska and as south as Florida.
+This species can be found throughout most of North America, with sightings as far north as Alaska and south as Florida.

 In some areas, they are considered standard, while in others, they are pretty rare.
 The Rosy Maple moth is active both day and night but much more active at night when it comes out to feed on tree sap.